Please note that clicking on any of the images below will get you the full size version.

 This console has a lot of power supplies which along with most of the other units are all the same size.
 On checking we found that these had been placed in the rack randomly!
 As a result of this, we removed all of the units from the rack and Bob set about checking the power supplies on the bench, including reforming all the many electrolytic capacitors, some of which had to be replaced.
 The biggest problem Bob encountered was that the EHT transformer was leaking oil through one of the retaining screw holes.
-This was eventually fixed and has now been running OK for about a year.
+This was eventually fixed and has now been running OK for about over 2 years.

 Having removed all the units from the rack, I discovered that 3 of the units had had their connectors cut off leaving me no option but to replace these.
 In order to replace these I needed to be able to get at the whole of the internals of the rack and so we removed the back panel and then both of the side panels.
 On removing the last side panel, the rack started to collapse (it has no diagonal stays).
 We resolved this problem by using big tie wraps - these can be see in the two photographs below.
 Also in these photographs can be seen the red wires that were used to replace the missing connectors to the 3 units mentioned above.